Axelrod by Virtuals (AXR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Axelrod by Virtuals Historical Price

-According to the latest data gathered on Axelrod by Virtuals live price page, the current price of Axelrod by Virtuals is 0.017706USD.
+According to the latest data gathered on Axelrod by Virtuals live price page, the current price of Axelrod by Virtuals is 0.015255USD.
 The circulating supply of Axelrod by Virtuals(AXR) is

 In the past 24 hours, Axelrod by Virtuals has shown a price movement of